alismxwll/squad/README.md

 Solder readme.

+Currently:

-Currently initalizes a Soldier object with a set of default stats.
+Initializes a new Soldier object with a name and a set of default stats.

+Initializes a new Weapon object with a name.

 Andrew Robert Dean Akers